ibm-cloud-docs/Cloudant/api/authentication.md

 ```
 {: codeblock}

-See the following example request for cookie information by using the command line:
+The following example shows the request for cookie information by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_session" \